Beckdotan/Task-Manager-Angular-Crash-Course/README.md

 ## Build

+Install JsonServer in the folder using: `npm install -g json-server`

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Install JsonServer in the folder using: `npm install -g json-server`
+Then Run `ng serve`for running the app.

-Run in VS code terminal: `json-server --watch db.json --port 5000`
+Then run in VS code terminal: `json-server --watch db.json --port 5000`

+In browser go to [http://localhost:5000/](http://localhost:5000/) and make sure you can see a json file.

+In brouwser go to [http://localhost:4200/](http://localhost:4200/) to use the app.

 For more information about the server side [click here](https://www.npmjs.com/package/json-server)